dialifa/Object-Detection-for-4-Sehat-5-Sempurna-Dataset-with-CNN-TensorFlow-1/README.md

 Show some implementations (demos) of this model.
 Show **at least 10 images** of how your model performs on the testing data.

 ### Deployment (Optional)
-Describe and show how you deploy this project (e.g., using Streamlit or Flask), if any.
+Describe and show how you deploy this project (e.g., using Streamlit ), if any.

 ## Supporting Documents
 ### Presentation Deck